 When Should You Act?

-We recommend that you contact the Morris Bart law office in Mobile quickly following your accident.
-We can assess your case’s merits and explain how we may be able to help during your consultation with our team.
+We recommend contacting the Morris Bart law office in Mobile quickly following your accident.
+We can assess your case’s merits and explain how we can help during your consultation with our team.

 Getting started as soon as possible could mean we can uncover additional evidence and protect the fuel company’s evidence, such as data from the tanker’s onboard computer.